 How Much Does Office Space Really Cost in DFW?

-Wondering how much office space in the Dallas/Fort Worth area is going to cost you?
+Wondering how much office space in the DFW (Dallas/Fort Worth) area of Texas is going to cost you?
 That question can be a bit more complicated than it seems.
 There are several factors that affect the base lease prices for office spaces.
 You’ll also need to factor in your business’ needs to get an estimate on prices for an office space that works for you.
 We’ve broken down a few details to consider as you look for office space in Dallas and Fort Worth.

-Factors that affect the cost of office space in Dallas/Fort Worth
+Factors that affect the cost of Office Space in DFW

 Office class matters